 Grevilleas are generally trouble free plants provided they are growing in free-draining soil and receive enough sunlight.

-Watch out for various scale insects which attack grevilleas and are often not easy to see.
-Check stems for small bumps (the scale) which can be lightly scraped off with a fingernail.
-The presence of sooty mould is also a clear indication of scale presence.
-Control with eco-oil.
+Watch out for various scale insects which attack grevilleas and are often not easy to see until the infestation has spread over the whole plant.
+The presence of sooty mould is also a clear indication of scale being present.
+Spray with a horticultural oil to control the scale.
+Sooty mould can be controlled with OCP eco-oil.

 Our 10 Best Grevilleas